This website — just like everything else — is Work in Progress

 EPFL · Lausanne, CH

-• Developed beyond-state-of-the-art machine learning methods for body motion data processing.
+• Developed state-of-the-art machine learning methods for body motion data processing.

 • Published 7 first-author peer-reviewed papers in top-tier journals and international conferences.

-• Teaching assistant across 6 master courses including aerial robotics and machine learning.
+• Teaching assistant in 6 master courses including aerial and mobile robotics, machine learning.

 Data Analyst & Lab Coordinator